The 6 IB PYP Transdisciplinary Themes: A Guide to Programme Planning

 What the teacher does: The teacher presents different perspectives on water rights and conservation.

 Conceptual inquiry teaches for transfer.
 The goal of education is not simply retaining facts for a test, but applying learning to new situations.
-When pupils deeply understand 'Migration' rather than memorising dates of the Oregon Trail, they can apply that understanding to a modern news story about climate refugees.
+When learners deeply understand 'Migration' rather than memorising dates of the Oregon Trail, they can apply that understanding to a modern news story about climate refugees.
 This ability to transfer knowledge across contexts is the hallmark of deep learning (Perkins, 2014).

 The teacher introduces a 'Frayer Model' to explore the concept of 'Conflict' during a 'Sharing the planet' unit.
 The teacher models how to fill in the definition, characteristics, examples, and non-examples boxes on the board.